1. Legal Advice

 Liberty is both an unincorporated association made up of members, and a non-profit-making company that employs staff and runs campaigns.
 The Civil Liberties Trust is a registered charity.
 It has no staff, but commissions Liberty to conduct charitable work such as providing public advice and information.
 More details on the corporate structure of Liberty and the Civil Liberties Trust.

 I'm concerned about a particular human rights issue.
 Are Liberty aware of it?

 Liberty's position as one of the UK's leading campaigning organisations means that we're usually aware of any new developments regarding human rights issues.
 However, we're always happy to hear from people who are interested in our work.
 If you'd like to send Liberty some information on a particular subject, then you can use our contact form.
 Please note that we are not usually able to reply to correspondence which aims simply to provide Liberty with information.
-If you are looking for advice or guidance from Liberty on a specific topic, then you will need to contact our Advice and Information service.
+If you are looking for advice or guidance from Liberty on a specific topic, then you will need to use our contact form, selecting “Information” as the query type.

 If you are interestes in becoming a Liberty member, you can join online easily and securely here.
 You can contact our Membership team by calling 020 7403 3888

 How much does it cost to be a member of Liberty?